|

 - D'ARTAGNAN

-(pronounced dar-tan-yun): "From Artagnan."
-French
+(pronounced dar-tan-yun): French

-habitational surname transferred to forename use via
+habitational surname transferred to forename use, meaning "from

 French form of the name is d'Artagnan; the English form is D'Artagnan